nezvers/Godot-GameTemplate/README.md

 ## Features
 * Modular and clean code base.
-* Quick to setup (Plugin format - enabling adds all singletons).
+* Quick to setup (Plugin format - enabling plugin adds all singletons).
 * Easy to expand Save/Load system.
 (Comes with Resource saving as default but there's an option to switch to JSON).
 * Comes with custom ResourceAsyncLoader class (used in scene changing.
 Has fallbacks to regular loading for platforms that don't support async loading).
 * Localization system - community helped (EN, DE, ES, FR, IT, pt_BR, RU, sv_SE, TR.
 RU is not active due to font limitation).
+* Sound effects manager system - (manages SFX sample playing to not trigger multiple same samples together)
 * Controls rebinding system.
 * Resolution changing system.
 * Audio volume system.